 Although both the pictures might seem the same at first glance, there is a huge difference.
 Look at the wall on the left of the light bulb and you’ll notice that the Galaxy S10 plus has flattened it out while Huawei has not only managed to keep the detail but the color as well.

 However, the image is brighter on the Galaxy S10 Plus at the cost of valuable details.

 Samsung has finally introduced a triple camera setup in its S flagship and has put it to good use as well with a variety of lenses.
-The ultra wide angle lens captures some very impressive and dramatic shots but on the downside, it is useless in low light photography.
+The ultra wide-angle lens captures some very impressive and dramatic shots but on the downside, it is useless in low light photography.

-We think that both the phones performed quite well, although Huawei Mate 20 Pro had it right most of the times.
+We think that both the phones performed quite well, although the Huawei Mate 20 Pro had it right most of the time.
 The camera on the Galaxy S10 Plus is inclined on the cooler side and somehow manages to lose details and produce a relatively soft image even in broad daylight.
 The colors, however, are exceptional.

 The portrait mode is as amazing as it can get.
 However, the AI in the S10 Plus is not as refined as the Huawei Mate 20 pro and can only recognize 30 scenarios whereas Huawei Mate 20 Pro can recognize 1500 scenarios and 25 categories, as the company claims.
 So that’s the edge that the Mate 20 pro definitely has over the Galaxy S10 Plus.

-In terms of low light photography, Huawei Mate 20 Pro is a clear winner.
+In terms of low-light photography, Huawei Mate 20 Pro is a clear winner.
 Even with the variable aperture in the main lens, Galaxy S10 Plus fails to impress us with its capabilities in low light.
 The phone also handles direct light poorly at night time.

 Here is a video of our detailed camera comparison of the Galaxy S10 Plus and Huawei Mate 20 Pro